jpvantassel/parallel-course/mpi/0_introduction.md

 mpic++ hello.cpp
 ```

-This will result in our executable `a.out`.
+This will result in an executable `a.out`.

 ## Running the Program